AugustoLara/Grants-Program/applications/afloat.md

 ### Legal Structure

-- **Registered Address:** Address of your registered legal entity, if available.
-Please keep it in a single line. (e.g. High Street 1, London LK1 234, UK)
+- **Registered Address:** 6118 Saint Andrews Lane, Richmond, VA 23226
-- **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)
+- **Registered Legal Entity:** Afloat, Inc.

 ### Team's experience

 Louise Reed has years of experience as a CPA and a succesful private practice with a wide range of customers inlcuding multinationals.
 For the last X years she has focused on tax credits.
 Under her leadership, Afloat built the current aplication (private ethereum clone) with an in-house team and succesfully launched on 2021.
+[Awards](https://stayafloat.io/#/media)

 Afloat is partnering with Hashed Systems DAO LLC, a substrate development team with years of experience building blockchain applications.
 They have worked on substrate and Polkadot since spring 2021.
 Their developers completed Brian Chen's course and have experience running substrate chains and have significant experience working with the Uniques, Identity and Node-authorization pallets.
 Additional relevant experience below: